eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

 }
 ```

 In the above snippet, an instance of an aggregate is retrieved from the aggregate repository.
-If it was not found, implying that the command is most likely a creation command, then a new instance of an aggregate is created.
+If it is not found, implying that the command is most likely a creation command, then a new instance of an aggregate is created.

-Using Reflection and a little help from the marker interface `IHandleCommand<in T> where T : ICommand`, we are able to find the corresponding handler method for the Command that we need to process.
+Using Reflection and a little help from the marker interface `IHandleCommand<in T> where T : ICommand`, we are able to find the corresponding handler method for the command that we need to process.

 Shown below, is an example of how the command handler is implemented.